-A common practice to prevent the microcontroller from drawing maximum power is to put it into deep sleep mode when it’s idle.
+A practice to prevent the microcontroller from drawing maximum power is to put it into deep sleep mode when it’s idle.
 In deep sleep mode, microcontrollers often consume a tiny fraction of the maximum current, often in nano-amps.
 Firmware engineers can then use interrupts to wake up the microcontroller as needed.

 Use deep sleep mode for your microcontroller.

 Sometimes, unnecessary power wastage occurs in the form of heat.
 This is true when you’re using a linear regulator in your design.
 For a solar powered device, typical power supply circuits require the battery voltage to be dialed down.
 Naturally, a linear voltage regulator is the cheapest solution for this.